DarwinFang/ChainSum/README.md

 bash transformer.sh 0,1 code2jdoc
 ```

-After running, a directory `/ChainSum/chainsum/tmp` will be generated, with a series of files named after `[Parameter 2]`, including training logs, and the generated summaries we need.
+Once the code execution is complete, a directory `/ChainSum/chainsum/tmp` will be created, containing a series of files named after `[Parameter 2]`, including training logs and the generated summaries.